 - Both offer 10 year guarantees on their mattresses

-- Both are composed of three foam layers encased in a removable cover (though as you’ll see below the composition of those foams is different)
+- Both are all foam mattresses inside in a removable and washable cover (though as you’ll see below the composition of those foams is different)

 These are vastly different mattresses in many ways.
 The differences to point out are:

-- Napp is NZ made and owned, Emma is German made and owned
+- Napp is NZ made and owned, whereas Emma is owned and China made

-- Napp is a medium feel with a good degree of contouring from the foams, while Emma is a firm feel with less contouring and more bounce
+- Napp is a medium feel with a good degree of contouring from the foams, while Emma has a bouncier feel with less contouring, and a slightly firmer feel.

-- Napp uses Outlast cooling technology in its cover, the only NZ brand to do so
+- Napp uses Outlast cooling technology developed by NASA in its cover, the only NZ brand to do so

 - Napp construction is two thick memory foam layers atop a polyfoam core.
-Emma construction is a thin memory foam layer atop a thick zoned high resiliency layer
+Emma construction is one thick comfort foam layer atop a thick zoned high resiliency layer

 Made from a breathable stretch knit.
 The cover packs some great features: